 How can I volunteer my time to help United Way?
 United Way counts on the contributions of time by many volunteers in Ashland County to improve lives.
 Numerous volunteer opportunities are available throughout the year.
 Please contact the United Way office to learn how to make an impact in Ashland County or go to the website at www.uwashlandoh.org

 What is United Way of Ashland County’s relationship with United Way Worldwide?
 United Way of Ashland County is a locally governed, autonomous organization.
 United Way Worldwide serves member United Ways by providing professional training, resources, research and consulting services.
 One percent of campaign dollars are paid to United Way Worldwide for membership.
 These membership dues are for professional training, marketing and advertising materials, research, government relations, media relations counsel, and a national corporate development program.

-When the local and Kroc endowments are fully established, they will provide approximately 50% of the operating cost for the new facility, primarily supporting recreation, education and arts components of the programming.
-The remainder of the Salvation Army’s budget, including the assistance to individuals and family in the area of basic needs, are supported through United Way, private donations and fees for activities.
-The two specific local programs receiving funding from the Salvation Army are Hunger Assistance and Comprehensive Emergency Assistance for 2020.
+When the local and Kroc endowments are fully established, they will provide approximately 50% of the operating cost for the new facility, primarily supporting recreation, education, and arts components of the programming.
+The remainder of the Salvation Army’s budget, including the assistance to individuals and family in the area of basic needs, are supported through United Way, private donations, and fees for activities.
+The two specific local programs receiving funding from the Salvation Army are Hunger Assistance and Comprehensive Emergency Assistance.